stratosphereips/StratosphereLinuxIPS/modules/rnn_cc_detection/README.md

 # Machine Learning models

-## v1
+## v1.
+Embedding + GRU
-The first ML model we implemened is
+The first ML model we implemened is v1.

 ### Features
 - Each letter is encoded to an integer